Strangemother/Polyclass.js/readme.md

 **Polyclass anything!** [More Install](#install--use)

-## Features

-It's open-source, lightweight and runtime pluggable.
-With only HTML class names, immediately generate CSS declarations in a dynamic stylesheet:

-+ Real-time or pre-render compatible
-+ Instant plug-and-play with no compilation required
-+ No dependencies, pure JavaScript
-+ MIT License

 ### Your Instant, Pluggable, Dynamic CSS Base Library

 Polyclass is a [_just-in-time_](#what-is-just-in-time) CSS class library, built dynamically from your class-names using "[Declarative CSS](#what-is-declarative-css)".